ThomasLomas/ha-starlinghomehub/README.md

 # Starling Home Hub Integration

-# NOTE: No longer supporting v1 of the Starling Home Hub API
+# NOTE: As of v1.0.0 of this integration this requires v2 of the Starling Home Hub API
+# If you must use v1 then remain on v0, although this is no longer maintained

 [![ThomasLomas - ha-starlinghomehub](https://img.shields.io/static/v1?label=ThomasLomas&message=ha-starlinghomehub&color=blue&logo=github)](https://github.com/ThomasLomas/ha-starlinghomehub "Go to GitHub repo")
 [![stars - ha-starlinghomehub](https://img.shields.io/github/stars/ThomasLomas/ha-starlinghomehub?style=social)](https://github.com/ThomasLomas/ha-starlinghomehub)